All Products

 AnalyticDB:RAM users and permissions

-• RAM users belong to an Alibaba Cloud account and cannot own any resources.
-All resources are owned by the Alibaba Cloud account.
+• RAM users belong to an Alibaba Cloud account and cannot own resources.
+All clusters—even those created by a RAM user—are owned by the Alibaba Cloud account.

-• If a RAM user creates an AnalyticDB for MySQL cluster, that cluster is owned by the Alibaba Cloud account.
-By default, only that RAM user and the Alibaba Cloud account can access or manage the cluster.
-Other RAM users must be granted permissions.
+• When a RAM user creates a cluster, only that RAM user and the Alibaba Cloud account owner can access it by default.
+Other RAM users must be explicitly granted permissions.

 Create a RAM user